Sunday, June 4, 2023

 • Using CVR to improve customer satisfaction: When a customer is happy with your products or service, they’re more likely to recommend it to their friends and family members.
 This can lead to an increase in brand awareness which leads back around again!

-• Improving customer experience: Customers who have a positive experience while shopping at your store will be more likely than those who don’t feel this way about their purchases online (or offline).
+• Improving customer experience: Customers who have a positive experience while shopping at your store will be more likely to visit your site again than those who don’t feel this way about their purchases online (or offline).

 Calculating CVR for Digital Marketing Campaigns